Algafix/osnma-receiver/README.md

 osnma-receiver
 ========

-Working in an oficial implementation and complete refactor of the receiver that will be published in July.
+Working in an official implementation and complete refactor of the receiver that will be published in July.
 Until then, don't expect any update.
 ========

 osnma-receiver contains a OSNMA_receiver class that implements a Galileo OSNMA receiver that works with nominal data.